ewjohn127/dsc_project2/README.md

 ## Project 2 BLUF Statement

-Task: Redfin / Zillow are moving into Kings County.
+Task: Redfin / Zillow are moving into King County.
 They anticipate home prices in this area to rise in the upcoming future, but do not have an accurate model to estimate current house prices.

-Job: Clean the data on recent house sells in Kings County and create a model that will accurately reflect home prices in the area.

 ## Business Problem

 Our company wants to beat the competition to the market but also is weary of overpaying for homes.
 To pick the best investments, we are here to create home price models of the King County area.
 By using metrics such as square feet, condition, and features (view, waterfront) we will create a model that will reflect future home prices in the area.

-Flipping?
+Job: Clean the data on recent house sells in King County and find out what metrics / features are most important in gauging house price.
+Then, create a linear regression model that will account for variability in home price using input variables.

 ## Data and Methods

 We obtained the data from Kings County.

 Within the obtained data, there were numerous columns that contained categorical variables that will cause problems when fitting a linear regression line.
 To make the dataset continuous, we had to change the columns 'waterfront', 'condition', and 'view'.
-There were a couple of columns with missing values and we chose to fill them with 'NO' or '0' and safely assume that house doesnt have the feature unlisted.
+There were a couple of columns with missing values and we chose to fill them with 'NO' or '0' and safely assume that house doesnt have the unlisted feature.

 Lastly, in order to reduce the impact of outliers in our data, we deleted features that are 3 standard deviations from the mean.
 This left us with a final dataset of N = 20,028.

 Our cleaned data is uploaded to a new csv, 'cleaned_data.csv' within our data folder.

+With the cleaned dataset, we used Python libraries 'sklearn' to create a train/test split and scale and transform.
+Then we used linear regression and RFE to select the most impactful features to pass into OLS.

+With 'statsmodels' we created our model summary that output the adjusted rsquared, along with the coefficients of our features.

+To validate our model, we tested for the assumptions of linear regression.
+- Check Normal Distributions of Input Variables
+- Heteroskedasticity - lack of trend in errors
+- Linearity and Multicollinearity - are input variables too closely correlated

+## Results
+Developed model that accounts for 60% of variability in home price using input variables that you as a house flipper would care about.
+'sqft_living', 'view', 'grade', and 'urban / suburb / rural' are the most important features in home price.

-# Model 1 - Simple Model
+### Model 1 - Simple Model

 To build an accurate model that could be explained, we chose the variables; 'sqft_living', 'view', 'grade' and 'relative_living_area' for our first model. 'relative_living_area' was engineered by dividing columns 'sqft_living' by 'sqft_living15'.
 If this variable is above 1, then that means that the particular home we are looking into has a larger living area than the average of 15 houses around it.

 Our first model could account for just a little over 50% of home price with our chosen variables.
 Because there are still another 50% we did not factor into our model, we decided to engineer more features to include.
+(Adjusted R-Squared ~ 0.505)

-# Model 2 - Advanced Model
+### Model 2 - Advanced Model

 In our Advanced Model, the feature we engineered was population / city density.
 By grouping 'urban', 'suburban', and 'rural' areas into their respective categories, we figured our model would be more accurate.